sarathlal/sarathlal.github.io/_posts/2024-07-12-direct-checkout-woocommerce-add-product-cart-checkout-page-skip-shop-product-cart-pages.md

 ---
 layout: post
-title:  Direct Checkout in WooCommerce - Add a Product to Cart from Checkout Page & Skip Shop, Product, and Cart Pages with woocommerce_checkout Shortcode
+title:  Direct Checkout in WooCommerce - Add Product to Cart from Checkout Page & Skip Shop, Product, and Cart Pages
 meta-description: Streamline your WooCommerce checkout process by adding a product in to cart from the checkout page.
 Learn how to skip the shop, product, and cart pages for a direct checkout experience.
 tags:
   - WordPress
   - WooCommerce
 ---

-Simplifying the checkout process can significantly enhance user experience and boost conversion rates.
-In this tutorial, we will show you how to streamline the WooCommerce checkout process by adding a product dropdown directly on the checkout page using the `woocommerce_checkout` shortcode.
-This allows customers to select products and checkout without navigating through the shop, product, and cart pages.

-Follow these steps to add a product in to cart from the WooCommerce checkout page and skip intermediate pages:
+Are you looking to streamline your WooCommerce store's checkout process?
+You can allow customers to add products directly to their cart from the checkout page, skipping intermediate pages like the shop, product, and cart pages.
+This makes the purchase process faster and more efficient.

+In this blog post, we'll guide you through setting up direct checkout in WooCommerce.
+You'll learn how to simplify the buying process, improve user experience, and potentially increase your conversion rates by allowing customers to add products to their cart right from the checkout page.

+**Note:** This code snippet only works with the WooCommerce checkout page using the `woocommerce_checkout` shortcode.

 #### Step 1: Allow Checkout Page Access with an Empty Cart